-Why Trump's promise to move US embassy to Jerusalem is so controversial
+Why Trump's promise to move US Embassy to Jerusalem is so controversial

 Congress approved in 1995 the funding and relocation of the embassy to Jerusalem by 1999.
 But the law included a stipulation, allowing for presidents to sign continuous waivers to stall the relocation of the embassy.
 Every president since has used the waiver in an effort to avoid conflict with the peace negotiations.

-Klein remains “fully confident” that Trump will break that nearly 20-year tradition and keep his promise to move the embassy — and it shouldn't be too much longer until that promise is fulfilled, Klein said.
+Klein was “fully confident” that Trump would break that nearly 20-year tradition and keep his promise to move the embassy.

 Kaitlyn Schallhorn is a Reporter for Fox News.
 Follow her on Twitter @K_Schallhorn.